 Reception of the EHT-SIG field in an EHT MU PPDU at TBD MCS.

-EHT MU PPDU with a 2 EHT-LTF and 0.8 µs GI duration on the EHT-LTF and Data field OFDM symbols (transmit and receive for single user) (TBD).
+EHT MU PPDU with a 2 EHT-LTF and 0.8 µs GI duration on the EHT-LTF and Data field OFDM symbols.

-EHT MU PPDU with a 2 EHT-LTF and 1.6 µs GI duration on the EHT-LTF and Data field OFDM symbols (transmit and receive for single user) (TBD).
+EHT MU PPDU with a 2 EHT-LTF and 1.6 µs GI duration on the EHT-LTF and Data field OFDM symbols.

-EHT MU PPDU with a 4 EHT-LTF and 3.2 µs GI duration on the EHT-LTF and Data field OFDM symbols (transmit and receive for single user) (TBD).
+EHT MU PPDU with a 4 EHT-LTF and 0.8 µs GI duration on the EHT-LTF and Data field OFDM symbols.

-Full bandwidth UL MU-MIMO with a 1 EHT-LTF and 1.6 µs GI duration on the EHT-LTF and Data field OFDM symbols (TBD).
+EHT MU PPDU with a 4 EHT-LTF and 3.2 µs GI duration on the EHT-LTF and Data field OFDM symbols.

 20 MHz channel width and all RU and MRU sizes and locations applicable to the 20 MHz channel width in 2.4 GHz, 5 GHz and 6 GHz bands (transmit and receive).

 NOTE 1—TBD mandatory transmission of an EHT MU PPDU with preamble puncturing.